Skip to main content

 Verbal deduction.
 Constraints expressed in language.
 Riddles, particularly the logic-riddle subset.

 Most adults are stronger at one of these than at the others.
 Sudoku addicts often struggle with Mastermind because the chain depth is different; Mastermind solvers can fail at chess geometry; chess players sometimes find Flag a Mine slow because it requires a different visual attention pattern.
-The five-game cycle below is the cheap way to find your weakest deductive style and lift it · which usually generalises to the others.
+The nine-game cycle below is the cheap way to find your weakest deductive style and lift it · which usually generalises to the others.

-All five deduction games at a glance
+All nine deduction games at a glance

 Game-by-game